1996 Solidarity Meeting with Bosnia and Herzegovina

 The 1996 Solidarity Meeting with Bosnia and Herzegovina was an athletics competition held on September 9 at the Koševo City Stadium in Sarajevo, Bosnia and Herzegovina.

 The event took place on the Koševo City Stadium, which had been renovated following the siege of the city.
 Originally the venue for the opening and closing ceremonies of the 1984 Winter Olympics, the stadium hosted athletes from 27 countries who participated on a charitable basis.
 Approximately 50,000 spectators attended the event.
 The meeting was promoted by Italian Primo Nebiolo, then-president of the International Association of Athletics Federations, and marked the first sporting event in Sarajevo after the end of the war and siege.
 It aimed to demonstrate the International Association of Athletics Federations' commitment to fostering peace and understanding among nations.
-The International Association of Athletics Federations and the International Olympic Committee together contributed approximately $1.5 million USD to the reconstruction of the city and stadium.
+The International Association of Athletics Federations and the International Olympic Committee together contributed approximately US$1.5 million to the reconstruction of the city and stadium.